 Participate and Earn Scholarships

-The Miss America Organization is one of the nation's leading achievement programs and one of the world's largest providers of scholarship assistance for young women.
+The Miss America Organization is one of the world's largest providers of scholarship assistance for young women.
 Last year, the Miss America Organization and its state and local organizations made available millions in cash and scholarship assistance.
 This assistance is not just for the handful of young women who become Miss America, but is available to the over 12,000 young women who compete in the state and local competitions as well.

 Rich in history and social significance, the Miss America Organization is a not-for-profit organization that has maintained a tradition for many decades of empowering young women to achieve their personal and professional goals, while providing a forum in which to express their opinions, talent and intelligence.
 Scholarships have been the cornerstone of the Miss America program since 1945 when Bess Myerson was the first Miss America to receive a scholarship from the Organization.